abhayagiri/beginning-our-day/manuscripts/markdown/aa.md

 friction and heat from the grindstone---then we find the citta becomes cool, because the division and tension simply aren't there.

-# Bringing Sampajañña and Pañña to Work
+# Bringing Sampajañña and Paññā to Work

 ## Ajahn Amaro